KanishkAmeta/PokemonBattle/readme.md

    Test                                                Results
  0 0      {"detail":"Pagination not possible, page and limit should be more than 1"}
  100 15   {"detail":"Pagination not possible, select correct page values"}
+ 10  a    {"detail":[{"type":"int_parsing","loc":["path","limit"],"msg":"Input should be a valid integer, unable to parse string as an integer","input":"a"}]}

 API 2